 - iShares Floating Rate Note Fund (ticker: FLOT)

 - Van Eck Market Vectors Investment Grade Floating Rate Bond ETF (ticker: FLTR)

 - SPDR Barclays Capital Investment Grade Floating Rate ETF (FLRN)

 - Pacific Asset Enhanced Floating Rate ETF (FLRT)

 Note that in the United States, FRNs are often offered by companies rated below investment grade.
 As a result, many floating-rate funds have a similar degree of risk as high yield bond funds, but without the high yield.
 Be alert to this potential risk before making any investment in a fund, ETF, or individual security.

 Some diversified bond mutual funds also invest in floating-rate securities.
 Unless the fund is specifically designated as a floating rate fund, these bonds typically make up only a small segment of the portfolio.
 Managers often use them as a way to protect the fund when they expect that rates are going to rise.

-The flip side, of course, is that investors in floating rate securities will receive lower income if rates fall because their yield will adjust downward.
-Also, investors in individual floating rate bonds lack certainty as to the future income stream of their investments.
-In contrast, an owner of a fixed-rate security knows exactly what he or she will be paid through the bond’s maturity date.
+However, investors in floating-rate securities will receive lower income if rates fall, because their yield will adjust downward.
+Investors in individual floating rate bonds lack certainty as to the future income stream of their investments.
+In contrast, an owner of fixed-rate security knows exactly what they will be paid through the bond’s maturity date.

-The best time to buy floating rate notes is when rates are low, or have fallen quickly in a short period, and are expected to rise.
-Conversely, plain-vanilla bonds are more attractive when prevailing rates are high and expected to fall.
-Floating rate notes are also an attractive option for investors whose primary concern is to maintain a portfolio return that keeps up with the rate of inflation.
+The best time to buy floating-rate bonds is when rates are low, or have fallen quickly in a short period, and are expected to rise.
+Conversely, traditional bonds are more attractive when prevailing rates are high and expected to fall.
+Floating rate bonds are also an attractive option for investors whose primary concern is to maintain a portfolio return that keeps up with the rate of inflation.